Learn - Recipes

 Importing a recipe from a link

 You do not have to type a recipe out.
-If you have a link to a recipe page on the web, tap Import from a link at the top of the Recipes screen (or on the empty screen).
-Paste the address into the Recipe URL field and tap Save.
-The app reads the recipe and its ingredients from the page and adds it to this budget, priced at your prices.
-Importing from a link is free.
+Tap Import from a link at the top of the Recipes screen, paste the address into the Recipe URL field, and tap Save.
+The app fetches the page, reads the recipe data published on it, and saves it to this budget.
+Importing is free and uses no AI.

 Adding a recipe to a shopping list

-A recipe can become a shopping list in a couple of taps, so a week of meals turns into one grocery run.
-You do this from the list, not from the recipe: open a shopping list, tap Add to list, and pick one or more recipes on the Recipes tab.
-Their ingredients are added and combined, so three recipes that each call for eggs become one egg line with the amounts added up, and the whole list prices itself.
+A recipe becomes a shopping list in a couple of taps, so a week of meals turns into one grocery run.
+You do this from the list, not from the recipe: open a shopping list, tap the + button (Add from recipe or receipt), and pick one or more recipes on the Recipes tab.
+Ingredients are added at the amounts the recipe calls for, and anything the app recognizes as the same product merges into one line with the amounts added up, so three recipes that each call for eggs become a single egg line.
 The full flow is on Shopping Lists.

-When a recipe is only on paper, in a cookbook, or in a screenshot with no readable text behind it, you can scan it into the app.
+When a recipe is only on paper, in a cookbook, or in a photo with no readable text behind it, you can scan it in.
 Tap Scan a recipe at the top of the Recipes screen, then choose Take Photo, Choose from Library, or Upload File or PDF.
-The app reads the title, ingredients, and steps and saves it as a new recipe, which opens so you can check it over.
+The app reads the title, ingredients and steps, saves it as a new recipe, and opens it so you can check it over.
+Like an import, a scan reads the amount and unit out of each ingredient line.

 Why is scanning the one paid part of recipes?
-Writing a recipe out, importing one from a link, pricing it, and turning it into a list all run on your own data and cost nothing to do.
-Reading a photo or a PDF is the one step that uses AI, so it is the one step Premium covers.
-In a shared budget, a recipe a Premium member scanned is there for everyone on the budget to use.
+Writing a recipe out, importing one from a link, pricing it, searching it and turning it into a list all run on your own data and cost nothing to do.
+Reading a photo or a PDF is the one step that costs money to run, so it is the one step Premium covers.
+On a shared budget, a recipe a Premium member scanned is there for everyone on the budget to use.

-If the app cannot make out a recipe in the image, it tells you so rather than saving a blank recipe.
+If the app cannot make out a recipe in the image, it tells you so and saves nothing rather than storing a blank recipe.
 Try a clearer photo, or enter the recipe by hand.
+It also tells you when you have hit the daily limit or used up the monthly AI allowance.

 Sharing recipes with your household

 You can also publish a recipe to a public link so anyone can open it and add it to their own budget, without sharing your prices.
-Tap the share button at the top of a recipe to start.
+The globe button at the top of a recipe, labeled Publish recipe, starts it.
 Publishing, and importing a recipe someone shared, are covered on Publishing and importing lists and recipes.

 Quick reference